-Spring has sprung!
-That means flowers, butterflies—and, for an unlucky bunch of us, allergies.
+Unfortunately for some of us, allergy season is every season.
 From itchy eyes, to runny noses to overall fatigue, seasonal symptoms can wreak havoc on your training schedule.
-So how can you maintain your fit-ness without leaking like a faucet?
+So how can you maintain your fitness without leaking like a faucet?

 Women’s Running caught up with Dr. Stephen Klemawesch of Allergy Associates in St. Petersburg, Fla., to find out exactly what happens when your sinuses go postal—and how to calm them down to get your running back on track.